jaeyk/jaeyk.github.io/community_building/partners.md

 1. Massachusetts Department of Early Education and Care (EEC)
 1. New Mexico Human Services Department (NMHSD)
 1. New York State Department of Health (NYSDOH)
+1. New York City Mayor's Office for Economic Opportunity (NYC Opportunity)

 ### Nonprofit organizations